AlexanderBagel/CPUView/README.md

 * Quick hint on active jump instructions
 * LastError and LastStatus code with description (Windows only)
 * Highlight of changed registers
+* Highlighting and hinting to validated addresses

 ### Stack supports:
 * Debug information
 * Active and previous frames highlighting
 * Return address highlighting
 * Offsets
+* Highlighting and hinting to validated addresses

 ### Dump supports:
 * Offsets